dendronhq/dendron-site/vault/dendron.topic.pod.builtin.google-docs.import.md

 Follow the steps below to create a token.
 The scopes you require depends on the type of data you're trying to request, you can even select all and you are good to go.

 1. Go to [Google Oauth2 Playground](https://developers.google.com/oauthplayground/) and select the `Google Docs API v1` with scope as `https://www.googleapis.com/auth/documents` and `https://www.googleapis.com/auth/drive` and click on Authorize APIs button.
 Authorize yourself by selecting your google account from the oauth popup.
 1. On Step 2 in Oauth2 Playground, click on exchange authorization code for tokens.
-Copy the access token and store it in the  dendron gdoc import pod config file.
+Copy the access token, refresh token and store it in the  dendron gdoc import pod config file.

 ### Choosing which Document to Import